Scrik/AuthMeReloaded/README.md

 AuthMe by Xephi59 recoded by Shevchik

 This version if a fork of AuthMeReloaded version 3.1 with some changes:
-* Removed some things (sessions, reload support, some translations, console filter, forceworldsonlogin, group switch)
+* Removed some things (sessions, reload support, some translations, console filter, forceworldsonlogin, group switch, sql support)
 * Fixed some sneaky bugs (properly remember player position, some NPEs, and some others)
-* Optimized (cache all, async login check, remove unnecessary chunk loading and disk IO)
+* Optimized (cache all, async login check, async register, remove unnecessary chunk loading and disk IO)